Annuity Concept Mind Map with Related Terms like Retirement, Rollover, Fixed, and Investment

 · Annuities are contractual agreements with an insurance company that provide an investor with a guaranteed income stream during retirement in exchange for a premium.

-· Insurance companies provide products such annuities to help individuals manage their long lives.
+· Insurance companies provide products such as annuities to help individuals manage their long lives.

-Annuities offer tax-deferred growth of earnings, protection of principal, and a guaranteed lifetime income.
+Annuities offer tax-deferred growth of earnings, principal protection, and guaranteed lifetime income.
 The three types of annuities widely used in financial planning are fixed annuities, fixed-indexed annuities, and variable annuities.
 Like any financial product, there are pros and cons to each type, and due diligence in investigating any annuity should take precedence before purchasing one for your retirement portfolio:

 Variable Annuities- Tax-deferred growth opportunities, but with the risk of principal loss.